 In 1990 a momentous decision was made to build a new club-house/banquet facility and 5.21 acres of land on 5 Mile Road and the I-275 expressway in Livonia was purchased on July 31st of that year.
 The old clubhouse was sold to the Livonia Jaycees.
 With President Tony Greco spearheading the effort, financing was obtained, ground broken in 1993 and building was completed in August of 1994.
 A Gala Grand Opening was held to celebrate a dream come true; a 26,000 sq. ft. facility on two levels.

 Throughout the years Jerry D’Adamo, a long time Lifetime Member has been responsible for major Fundraising events and headed the Building Committee during construction.
 His tireless efforts helped to bring our dream to fruition.

-Three of the original nineteen Italian-Americans who founded the I.A.C.L. are still active in the Club: Alex Fedrigo, Tony Greco, Ann Tavolacci.
+Four of the original nineteen Italian-Americans who founded the IACL are still active in the Club; Michael Cicchella, John Del Signore, Alex Fedrigo, Tony Greco.
 They have seen their dream realized.

-Currently, the Italian-American Club of Livonia has 917 family memberships, with 7 Officers and 10 Board Members.
-Five (5) Standing Committees actively administer the many facets of our diversified Club including Finance, Building & Maintenance, Cultural, Good & Welfare and Membership.
+Currently, the Italian-American Club of Livonia has over 1000 family memberships, with Seven Officers and Ten Board Members.
+Five Standing Committees actively administer the many facets of our diversified Club including Building, Cultural, Finance, Good and Welfare, Membership.

-In 2001, the IACL Charitable Foundation became a reality, and continues to flourish sponsoring many annual events such as the golf outing and wild game dinner, Fundraisers to support culture related programs including Italian Language Classes, Columbus Day, sponsorship of Verdi Opera Theater of Michigan’s annual Concert of the Finalists of the Italian Songs and Arias Vocal Competition and other Club activities such as Festa Del Vino, Carnevale and La Befana.
+In 2001, the IACL Charitable Foundation became a reality, and continues to flourish sponsoring many annual events such as the golf outing and wild game dinner, Fundraisers to support culture related programs including Italian Language Classes, Columbus Day, sponsorship of Verdi Opera Theater of Michigan’s annual Concert of the Finalists of the Italian Songs and Arias Vocal Competition and other Club activities such as Carnevale, Pasquetta, Ferragosto and La Befana.